7

 Being a Pilates instructor is a great career choice.
 It is challenging, constantly evolving, and highly rewarding.

-The first step is to decide precisely what type of pilates teacher one wants to become.
+The first step is to decide precisely what type of Pilates teacher one wants to become.
 For this, there are two main options:

 Mat Certification